 The advantage of this philosophy of art is that nothing ever gets stagnant.
 By releasing my grip on trying to remember everything I learned in a particular phase of my art, I am willing and even eager to discover it once again and create something totally new and different with the re-found information.

 I suspect that this is one reason that some artists go through what we term "periods".
 Picasso was well known for this.
 His "blue period" for example lasted 4 years between 1900 and 1904 and he is well known for the work he created in this period.
 It was followed in short order by his "rose period" and so on and so forth till his death.

 I'm not advocating that artists seek to forget everything they know.
 I don't think it can work that way.
-But forgetting the key details about technique I think is healthy.
+But forgetting the key details about techniques, can be healthy.

 I admit here that one of my biggest phobias in life is worrying about Alzheimer's.
-It does not run in my family, but it is such an insidious disease that takes peoples minds that I cannot help but fear it, especially as I grow older.
+It does not run in my family, but it is such an insidious disease which destroys peoples minds, that I cannot help but fear it, especially as I grow older.

 I read of a study once done on Nuns.
 The study was looking at memory in Nuns who had been in convent for most of their lives.
-And an odd thing came from that study.
-They found the Nuns who did the crossword puzzle in the newpaper each day showed little to no signs of memory loss.
+They found the Nuns who did the crossword puzzle in the newspaper each day showed less to no signs of memory loss in old age.

 I can't help but think that constantly exercising the mind is much like building a levee against memory loss.
 You would think that my purposeful forgetting would be dangerous to someone who fears Alzheimer's but I think the opposite might apply.
 I think by constantly challenging my mind to learn new things and relearn old might be just what is needed to stop the process of permanent memory loss.

 Who can say for sure.
-All I know is that this works for me and my art and hopefully my mind in old age.
+All I know is that this works for me and my art.

 Of course I always have my past pieces to guide me and remind me again, so nothing is ever totally lost.
 Merely misplaced.